Code-Institute-Submissions/KateEllen-life-hacks_SeptResub/README.md

 - I learned how to do the accordian thanks to [CodePen](https://codepen.io/alligatorio/pen/KKzWqVX).
 - Watching this handy video Youtube helped me with making my Youtube videos responsive. [tipswithpunch](https://www.youtube.com/watch?v=9YffrCViTVk)
 - For my hamburger menu I used a combination of online tutorials [medium.com](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793) and my mentor Malia.
+- My responsive image on this README.md was created with [Ami.responsivedesign] (http://ami.responsivedesign.is/#)